logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 On a less technical and extinctive note, I also enjoyed [Theatre of the Unimpressed: In Search of Vital Drama](https://www.goodreads.com/book/show/23129745-theatre-of-the-unimpressed.) .
 This was a recommendation from a theatre director friend after I pondered aloud, "I'm not sure if I actually enjoy most of the theater I see?"
 This book gave me a framework for understanding why that might be.
 I'll share a few passages from this one too (Screw 8,000.
 I need 13,000 words!).

-This is the central thesis of the book, skillfully analogized:
+This is the central thesis of the book, as a highly relatable analogy:
 > A lackluster orgy suffers from all of the same problems as boring theatre.
 People go through the motions, they do what’s expected, they make the sounds they’re supposed to make, but it’s really not as surprising or exhilarating as you hope or imagine it will be.
 I mean, there are so many people in the room!
 How can we not be making something great happen here?
 Obviously sex is not the problem, just like theatre is not the problem.
 We’ve got all the ingredients to make something really dynamite, but we’re just not getting it right.
 Most of us are left on the sidelines watching, trying to get off, getting bored, giving up and going home ungratified.
 Like a bad sex partner, boring theatre doesn’t feel present.
 The actors do not feel truly in the same room as you.
 You are not affecting the action and the action is not affecting you.
 The actors might as well be onscreen, and you might as well be watching porn.

 And on why effective theatre should capitalize on its advantages as a live experience, rather than pretending to compete with cinema: